kbhusal0/DEBUT-IPO-tracker-and-buy-sell-indicator/README.md

-# 🎬 Debut
+# Debut

-A live-updating dashboard that tracks IPOs, pulls their real price history, and uses a simple ML model to flag whether a recent IPO is trending more like a historical winner or a historical loser.
+A live-updating dashboard that tracks IPOs, pulls real price history, and uses a simple ML model to flag whether a recent IPO is trending more like a historical winner or a historical loser.